evenmn/VMaChine/README.md

 # VMC
 ----------------------
-VMC is a general variational Monte-Carlo solver written in C++.
-It was implemented with the purpose of being flexible, such that various wave functions based on neural networks easily can added.
-At this point, several machine learning wave functions are already implemented, in particular based on Gaussian-binary Boltzmann machines.
+VMC is a general variational Monte-Carlo solver written in object-oriented C++.
+It was implemented with the aim of being flexible, fast and readable.

 ## Prerequisites
-To run this project without issues, the most recent C++ version, C++17, is recommended.
+To run the code without issues, the most recent C++ version, C++17, is recommended.
 In addition, a few external packages are required:
 - MPI
 - Eigen
 - Blocker